henriknume/hallplatsen/README.md

 - ~~Redesign and change layout to a cardlayout or similar where multiple stations can be viewed simultaneously.~~
 - ~~Update card manually function.~~
 - ~~Add a spinner while updating a station list.~~
-- Functionality to rearrange cards by touch-move-drop.
+- ~~Create a persistant model for the CardModel (SharedPreferences?).~~
+- ~~Write some tests.~~
+- Bug: Some departures does not show up properly.
 - Delete card function.
-- Bug: Some departures does not show up properly.
-- Create a persistant model for the CardModel (SharedPreferences?).
 - Use real device id.
 - MVP architecture.
-- Write some tests.
 - Create a logo.
+- Functionality to rearrange cards by touch-move-drop.